 How to update Microsoft Edge on Linux?

-Microsoft adds its repository to the sources.list so that you get updates to Microsoft Edge through system updater.
-Now that’s super cool, right.
+Microsoft adds its repository to the sources.list so that you get updates to Microsoft Edge through the system updater.
+Now that’s super cool, right?

-Alternate Method: Install Microsoft Edge beta on Ubuntu based Linux distributions via command line
+Alternate Method: Install Microsoft Edge on Ubuntu based distros via command line

 Download the GPG key for the Microsoft repository.